mdalmau/tei-workshop/README.md

 * Link to presentation slides

-### Activity 1
+### Activity 1 (18 minutes)
-* Part 1: In groups, observe how the markup impacts the interface and functionality of each site; determine approaches to digital edition-making (7 mins)
+* Part 1: In groups, observe how the markup impacts the interface and functionality of each site; determine approaches to digital edition-making (8 mins)
   * Chymistry of Isaac Newton: http://chymistry.org
+     * Browse for any Newton manuscript.
   * Victorian Women Writers Project: http://www.dlib.indiana.edu/collections/vwwp
+    * Search for *Jackanapes and the Brownies*.
   * Indiana Authors and Their Books: http://www.dlib.indiana.edu/collections/inauthors
+    * Search for James Whitcomb Riley.
-* Part 2: Re-convene as a whole and discuss observations and findings (8 mins)
+* Part 2: Re-convene as a whole and discuss observations and findings (10 mins)

-### Activity 2
+### Activity 2 (13 minutes)
 * Part 1: Conduct document analysis on the the excerpt of *Jackanapes and the Brownies*; **annotate the handout**.
 (5 mins)
   * [Page 1 of handout](https://github.com/mdalmau/tei-workshop-arl/blob/master/activity2_jackanapes_VAB6984_docanalysis.pdf)  contains sample questions to aid in document analysis.
-* Part 2: Discuss observations and findings (5 mins)
+* Part 2: Discuss observations and findings (8 mins)

-### Activity 3
+### Activity 3 (35 minutes)
-* Encode 2 pages from *Jackanapes and the Brownies* (30 mins)
+* Encode 2 pages from *Jackanapes and the Brownies* (35 mins)

   1. [Open PDF of Chapter 1 excerpt](https://github.com/mdalmau/tei-workshop-arl/blob/master/activity3_jackanapes_VAB6984_encoding.pdf) for copying and pasting text
   2. Launch Oxygen XML Editor